RAF Scampton

-RAF Scampton stands on the site of a First World War Royal Flying Corps landing field, which had been called Brattleby.
+RAF Scampton stood on the site of a First World War Royal Flying Corps landing field, which had been called Brattleby.
 The station was closed and returned to agriculture following the First World War, and reactivated in the 1930s.
 It has provided an airfield for fighters in the First World War, bombers during the Second World War and V-force Avro Vulcans during the Cold War.

-Since the temporary closure of RAF Scampton in 1996, and subsequent reactivation, the station has provided a home for the RAF Aerobatic Team the Red Arrows, and to private companies, temporarily, such as Hawker Hunter Aviation, for the maintenance and storage of aircraft.
+The station was temporarily closed in 1996, but subsequently re-opened to provide a home for the RAF Aerobatic Team the Red Arrows, and to private companies, temporarily, such as Hawker Hunter Aviation, for the maintenance and storage of aircraft.

-In July 2018, the Ministry of Defence announced that Scampton would close by 2022 and be sold, with all units relocated elsewhere.
+In July 2018, the Ministry of Defence announced that Scampton would close and be sold, with all units relocated elsewhere.
+The station closed on 31 March 2023.

 History

 First World War

 Home Defence Flight Station Brattleby (also known as Brattleby Cliff) was opened on the site of the current RAF Scampton in late 1916.
 The airfield was bounded to the east by Ermine Street, to the south by Pollyplatt Lane, to the west by Middle Street, and to the north by Aisthorpe House.
 The form of the airfield was very similar to that of Hackthorn Park to the north east, which is likely to have been created in the same way.
 In addition to field boundaries, a number of other features were demolished or used for the airfield, including Aisthorpe House and a farm complex to the east of the site.

 The aerodrome covered 287 acre consisting of a landing ground and six single-span end-opening General Service Flight Sheds arranged in pairs with their doors at 90° to the landing ground.
 Technical buildings were set out behind these, followed by domestic accommodation close to Ermine Street.
 These were subdivided into smaller groups depending on rank.
 Accommodation for women was based around a Women's Hostel.

 The first operational unit was A Flight, No. 33 Squadron of the Royal Flying Corps, which flew the Royal Aircraft Factory F.E.2b, defending against the Zeppelin threat.
 The site then developed into a training aerodrome, supporting No. 60 Training Squadron, followed by No. 81 and No. 11 Training Squadrons, flying the Sopwith Camel, Pup and Dolphin.
 The station was renamed as Scampton in 1917 following which it was designated as 34 Training Depot Station and continued with its operational programme until it was closed in April 1919.

 All of the buildings on the airfield were temporary, even the hedgerows and trees which existed around the field boundaries were retained, so that between the wars the area was returned to its previous form.
 By 1920 all the buildings, including the hangars, had been removed.